AshridgeTechnologies/elemento/stories/General usability Part 1.md

 - Icons on Insert Menu
 - Inputs can have undefined value
 - Number input is type number and can also be undefined
+- Reset function acts on whole page
+- Data store has type and enforces it

 Help
 ----